metaleap/yo/jobs/README.md

     - first it is set to `RUNNING` in storage (to prevent multiple concurrent executions of the _actual_ work)
     - upon success, it is run via `Handler.TaskResults`
     - store outcome, whether error or results:
-        - if timed out and retryable (as per JobSpec settings), set to `PENDING` again
+        - if timed out and retryable (as per JobDef settings), set to `PENDING` again
-        - if errored but retryable (as per error kind and JobSpec settings), set to `PENDING` again
+        - if errored but retryable (as per error kind and JobDef settings), set to `PENDING` again
         - else, set to `DONE`
     - if pod is restarted after starting but before completing that task run:
       - will be eventually detected and timed-out or marked-for-retry by another worker (`expireOrRetryDeadTasks`)